joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2026/03/23/us/supreme-court-voting-late-ballots/judges-partisan-affiliations-predicted-their-votes-in-the-case

 **Air Traffic Audio Appears to Show Tower Was Dealing With Incident Before Crash**\
-`Several minutes after the collision, a controller told the pilot of a Frontier jet that “we were dealing with an emergency earlier,” according to audio verified by The New York Times.`\
+`Several minutes after the collision, a controller told the pilot of a Frontier jet that “we were dealing with an emergency earlier,” according to audio reviewed by The New York Times.`\
 https://nytimes.com/2026/03/23/nyregion/la-guardia-plane-crash-air-traffic-control.html

 **ICE Agents Fan Out at Airports Across the U.S.**\